wumarc/Logophile/README.md

 ## Features
 Logophile lets you:

-* Add new words and practice them with flashcard
+* Add new words and practice them with flashcards
 * Assign a score to each word as you practice

 ## Screenshots